nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/3-SQLObjectIntegrationBackupRestore.md

         <img src=../graphics/m3/3.2.1.png>

-        On this screen, in the Buckets panel you can see the precreated bucket named `fbs3bucket` and in the Accounts panel you can see the `fbs3` user. **Click on the `fbs3` account**.
+        On this screen, in the Buckets panel, you can see the pre-created bucket named `fbs3bucket` and in the Accounts panel, you can see the `fbs3` user. **Click on the `fbs3` account**.

         <img src=../graphics/m3/3.2.2.png>

-        On the next screen, in the Users panel click on the user `fbs3\fbs3`
+        On the next screen, in the Users panel, click on the user `fbs3\fbs3`

         <img src=../graphics/m3/3.2.3.png >